 Mansurpur (UP): It's early morning.
-And a bunch of an-archic lorries and tractors swallen with sugarcane are already holding up the traffic on NH 58.
-A little shead, a posse of bullock carts in sim-ilar condition has formed a hydra headed queue before a sugar mill In this dusty kas-ba.
+And a bunch of an-archic lorries and tractors swallen with sugarcane are aready holding up the traffic on NH 5a.
+A little a head, a posse of bulliock carts in sim-ilar condition has formed a hydra headed queue before a sugar mill in this dusty kas-ba.
 It will be hours before the yield is delivered.

-.
-It will be hours before the eld is delivered.

-Outside, Raj Kumar Tyagi Mubarakpur village sits by stractor unmoful of asthatic dust hanging thick in e air.
-"We are used to waitage," he says.
-"That's what a op like sugarcane that takes most a year to mature teachfarmers."
+.1 will be hours before the edit is delivered.
+Outside, Raj Kumar Tyagi Mubärakpur village sits by stractor unmonful of asth-atic dust hanging thick in e air.
+"We are used to wait. g. he says."
+That's what a op like sugarcane that takes most a year to mature teach-farmers."